 How Do Stem Cell Treatments Work For COPD?

 The stem cells are administered two ways.
 A large dose of stem cells are intravenously administered to the patient through an IV.
 A nebulizer breathing treatment loaded with stem cells or a stem celled loaded inhaler places the stem cell directly into the lungs.
-This one-two procedure insures that 80 percent of the stem cells travel through the circulatory systems to the lungs where it will do the most good for the COPD.
+This one-two procedure insures that a large percentage of the stem cells travel through the circulatory systems to the lungs where it will do the most good for the COPD.
 Because of the destructive, long term nature of COPD, more than one treatment may be needed to reverse the effects of the disease on the lungs.

 The stem cells encourage tissue regeneration and simulate stem cells to regenerated damaged tissue.
 The stem cells reduce lung inflammation and the destruction of lung tissue.